rmariano/itarch/posts/descriptors-decorators.rst

             return 'class method'

-If we apply the decorator to a simple function, it works, as expected.
+If we apply the decorator to a simple function, it'll work, as expected.
 However, when it's applied to a class method, we can see an error::

     >>> Object.class_method()